-On behalf of the Board, I would like to extend my sincere gratitude to our shareholders and business partners for their constant support for the Group.
+On behalf of the Board, I would like to extend my sincere gratitude to the shareholders and business partners of the Company for their constant support for the Group.
 Going forward, the Group will continue to actively expand its business and upgrade its services.
-We will strive to bring superior and diversified living services to the residents and customers, and create value for shareholders.
+We will strive to bring superior and diversified services to the residents and customers, and create value for shareholders.